Home > Analyses > Financial Services > KKR & Co. Inc.

 | Franklin Resources, Inc. | 12B |

 KKR & Co.
-Inc. ranks 3rd among these competitors with a market cap at 46% of Blackstone’s lead.
-It stands above both the average market cap of the top 10 (75B) and the sector median (46B).
-The company enjoys a significant 90% market cap gap over its closest competitor above, indicating strong positioning in asset management.
+Inc. ranks third among its 11 competitors.
+Its market cap is 41% of Blackstone Inc., the sector leader.
+KKR stands above both the average market cap of the top 10 competitors (75B) and the median market cap within the sector (46B).
+It holds a significant 115% market cap gap over the next closest rival, BlackRock, indicating a robust position but clear room to challenge the leaders.

 Comparisons with competitors